-The Company performed impairment testing of brands with an indefinite life in accordance with the Company's accounting policy for the years ended December 29, 2019 and December 30, 2018.
-During the years ended December 29, 2019 and December 30, 2018, the Company recorded \$nil of impairment losses on indefinite life intangible assets.
+The Company performed impairment testing of brands with an indefinite life in accordance with the Company's accounting policy for the years ended December 27, 2020 and December 29, 2019.
+During the year ended December 27, 2020 the Company recorded \$3.8 million (December 29, 2019 - nil) of impairment losses on indefinite life intangible assets.

 The Company determines FVLCS of its brands using the "Relief from Royalty Method", a discounted cash flow model.
-The process of determining the FVLCS requires management to make estimates and assumptions of a long-term nature including, but not limited to, projected future sales, terminal growth rates, royalty rates and discount rates.
+The process of determining the FVLCS requires management to make assumptions around projected future sales, terminal growth rates, royalty rates and discount rates.
 Projected future sales are consistent with the most recent strategic plans presented to the Company's Board.
-For the purposes of the impairment test, the Company has reflected a terminal value growth of 3% after the fifth year in its present value calculations.
+For the purposes of the impairment test, the Company has reflected a terminal value growth of 2.5% after the fifth year in its present value calculations.

-The Company has used an after-tax discount rate in the range of 8.2% to 14.5% (December 30, 2018 - 8.7% to 18.5%), which is based on the Company's weighted average cost of capital with appropriate adjustments for the risks associated with the group of CGUs to which brands with an indefinite life is allocated.
+The Company has used an after-tax discount rate in the range of 9.2% to 11.7% (December 29, 2019 - 8.2% to 14.5%), which is based on the Company's weighted average cost of capital with appropriate adjustments for the risks associated with the group of CGUs to which brands with an indefinite life is allocated.
 Cash flow projections are discounted over a five-year period plus a terminal value.

 Definite life intangible assets tested for impairment are reviewed at their lowest level for which identifiable cash inflows are largely independent of cash inflows of other assets or groups of assets.
-During the year ended December 29, 2019, the Company recorded \$0.7 million (December 30, 2018 - \$0.7 million) of impairment losses in respect of three cash generating units.
+During the year ended December 27, 2020, the Company recorded \$6.0 million (December 29, 2019 - \$0.7 million) of impairment losses in respect of two CGU groups (December 29, 2019 - 3 CGU groups).

-An impairment loss and any subsequent reversals, if any, are recognized in the consolidated statements of earnings.
+An impairment loss and any subsequent reversals, if any, are recognized in the consolidated statements of earnings or losses.